duncombe/glossary/website-install.md

 # glossary structure and installation

 The website relies on Hugo for creation and deployment.
-The premise is to have the document appear in both the github readme.md and the website index.html.
-The way this is accomplished is to sym-link the README.md to index.md in the content subdir.
-Thus Hugo creates index.html in public, while the same document still appears in the github repository.
-Scripts like stats.sh need to be aware of the sym-link so that they preserve it and the relationship between the files.
+The premise is to have the document appear in both the github `README.md` and the website `index.html`.
+The way this is accomplished is to sym-link the `README.md` to `index.md` in the content subdir.
+Thus Hugo creates `index.html` in public, while the same document still appears in the github repository.
+Scripts like `stats.sh` need to be aware of the sym-link so that they preserve it and the relationship between the files.

-It turns out that the above fix is problematic for GitHub if the symlink points to README.md from index.md.
-Having the link point the other way is a problem for hugo, but we fix that by making some changes in the scripts.
+It turns out that the above fix is problematic for GitHub if the symlink points to `README.md` from `index.md`.
+Having the link point the other way is a problem for `hugo`, but we fix that by making some changes in the scripts.

 Automating the website build process is scary if it is all in one script.
-The update.sh script is now split into generate.sh which builds the new website, and update.sh, which runs does some commits and pushes the changes and pages up to GitHub.
+The old `update.sh` script is now split into `generate.sh` which builds the new website, and `update.sh`, which does some commits and pushes the changes and pages up to GitHub.

+There are issues with version numbers.
+Hugo versions 0.11 and 0.12 treat BaseUrl differently and generating under one or the other does not necessarily produce the same result when pushed to the website, although both may render correctly in the server mode.

 # Installing changes to the website